box/developer.box.com/guides/events/shield-alert-events.md

 ```
 <!-- markdownlint-enable line-length -->

-## Malicious content alert
+### Malicious content alert

-A suspicious locations alert will be produced when malicious content has been
+A suspicious locations alert is produced when malicious content has been
 identified, such as a virus being detected.
 It can be identified by the
 `Malicious Content` value within
 `additional_details.shield_alert.rule_category`.